-- 1. Open the Molecules tab - Verify that the latest trajectory file is listed in the "Continue a previous run" area. - Press "Load mdp now".
+- 1. Click on the Molecules tab - 2.
+Verify that the latest trajectory file is listed in the Continue a previous run field. - Press Load mdp now.
 This will load the simulation parameters associated with the previous trajectory.
-The "Auto load mdp params" box should now be automatically UNchecked. - 4.
-Open the Parameters tab and adjust the parameters to your taste.
-Return to the Molecules tab. - 5.
-Enter the number of picoseconds you wish to add to the simulation in the "Extend time by" box.
+The Auto load mdp params box should now be automatically UNchecked. - 4.
+Click on the Parameters tab and adjust the parameters as desired. - 5.
+Return to the Molecules panel. - Enter the number of picoseconds you wish to add to the simulation in the Extend time by box. - 7.
+Press Continue simulation.

-6. Press "Continue simulation".
 This will create a new trajectory file.